Yousuf Mustikhan: Awami Workers Party

 Mustikhan was member of its central committee when Awami Workers Party was formed in 2012.
 In 2016, Mustikhan was elected as senior vice president of the party.

-On 1 December 2018, after the death of party’s second president Fanoos Gujjar, Mustikhan was announced as third President of AWP.
+On 1 December 2018, after the death of the party's second president Fanoos Gujjar, Mustikhan was announced as third President of AWP.
 Since then he was serving as federal president of party.
 As president of AWP, he was vocal on issues of land grab, land reform issue, housing crisis, women's rights, students' rights, forced conversions of minority girls, missing persons, and economic crisis of country etc. He was arrested and charged with sedition in December, 2021 while demanding very basic human rights for people of Gwadar in a protest organised by 'Gwadar ko Haq do' (Give Rights to Gwadar) movement in Gwadar, Balochistan.
 Earlier in March, 2021 his session was cancelled in Sindh Literature Festival.

 In AWP's third central congress, he was elected again as president on 12–13 March 2022 in Lahore.

 Mustikhan also headed Sindh Indigenous Rights Alliance which was formed in 2015 against the land grabbing.

 Mustikhan also served as a central leader of the Baloch Muttahida Mahaz (BMM), a Baloch rights body, based in Karachi.

 Mustikhan was selected as the first convener of the United Democratic Front, an alliance of left leaning parties formed in June, 2022 in Islamabad.

 Mustikhan died in Karachi on 29 September 2022, at the age of 74, after suffering from liver cancer.